COVID-19 restrictions in Kirklees tells you more about what this means.

-We will undertake a limited number of risk-based key stage site inspections, combining this with the use of Skype, video or digital technology to audit at other stages.
+We will undertake key stage site inspections, combining this with the use of Skype, video or digital technology where appropriate to audit at other stages.

 This is a necessary move to limit the risk of spreading infection or putting you or the home owner at any unnecessary risk.

 Arranging site inspections